sazadeh/NLPProject/README.md

 Our starting point was to replicate part of the papers listed below which includes the original papers on Doc2Vec concept.
 We chose to test the application of Doc2Vec on sentiment analysis.
 The authors did not publish their code .However there were several implementations of their papers.
 We chose one of those implementations as a baseline.
 That implemenation trained the models based on Gensim(Doc2Vec) and then assess the sentiment using  Logistic Regression.
-We expanded that assess the sentiment using RandomForest Classifier and GaussianNB.<br />
+We expanded that assessmennt of the sentiment using RandomForest Classifier and GaussianNB.<br />
 *Other papers mentioned the difficulty in replicating the original papers both for accuracy and in terms of the best models and hyperparameters.We performed several experiments to determin the best Doc2Vec model in predicting sentiment.*

 **Results:**<br />